Text size

 Symptoms of dementia: an overview

-Reading time: 4 minutes Last reviewed: 8th May 2026 Clinically reviewed by The Dementia Service
+Reading time: 4 minutes Last reviewed: 8th May 2026 Clinically reviewed by Dr Arpita Chakrabarti, Consultant Clinical Psychiatrist (GMC 5180513)

 In plain English